-Students are encouraged to review their notes and the plays before watching the videos so that they can use the MasterClass videos as part of their revision.
+Students are encouraged to review their notes and the plays they have studied before watching the videos in order to use this MasterClass series as part of their revision journey.

 Nathaniel Fhumulani Ramabulana, better known as “Nat” to his friends and colleagues, was born in 1983.
 He hails from Venda royalty, although much of his life has been spent in Johannesburg.
 In 2006 Nat completed an Honours Degree in Dramatic Arts and while studying he was awarded the Richard Haines Prize for the student with exceptional ability in any aspect of Dramatic Art, who demonstrates a commitment to his craft within the South African context.